Team-P4RROT/P4RROT/README.md

 ## Discalimer

-The library is released under MIT license but please note that some of the tests, examples and templates might be released under some other license.
+The library is released under MIT license but please note that some of the tests, examples and templates might have different licensing.